pololu/p-star-examples/usb-imu-lsm6.X/README.md

 * [AltIMU-10 v5 (LSM6DS33, LIS3MDL, and LPS25H Carrier)](https://www.pololu.com/product/2739)

-You should power the LSM6DS33 carrier by connecting the P-Star's GND pin to the carrier's GND and connecitng the P-Star's VDD to the carrier's VIN.
+You should power the LSM6DS33 carrier by connecting the P-Star's GND pin to the carrier's GND and connecting the P-Star's VDD to the carrier's VIN.
 You should also connect the P-Star's RB0 pin to the carrier's SDA pin, and connect the P-Star's RB1 pin to the carrier's SCL pin.